The 9 Most Recyclable Materials on the Planet

 Aluminum requires 95 percent less energy to recycle than to produce from raw material.
 In 2016, over half of the aluminum in the United States was recycled—1.23 billion pounds of cans were recycled out of 2.5 billion pounds available for recycling.
 “Aluminum containers easily go from the recycling bin to a recovery facility to store shelves over and over again in a truly closed-loop system,” Bakour says.

 According to Bakour, the single most recycled consumer product in the United States is the aluminum can.
+Learn why you should never crush an aluminum can before recycling it.
 Aluminum can also be used to scrub pots—check out these 43 truly extraordinary uses for household staples you already own.

 Recycling one ton of cardboard saves nine cubic yards of space in a landfill.
 “Cardboard is recyclable because of its wood fibers,” says Kemi Ibeh of MS Environmental Studies.
 “Though it can be recycled repeatedly, care must be taken as wood fibers get shorter with each recycling process thus compromising its performance.”
 Recycled cardboard can be used for paper towels, cereal boxes, shoe boxes, and more.

 At a cardboard recycling plant cardboard is pressed into large bales.
 The raw material is transported to paper mills to be unbaled and mixed with water to turn into pulp, water is then removed and new recycled cardboard is created.
 “The amount of water used in recycling cardboard is minimal compared to water used in the manufacturing supply chain of virgin material,” Ibeh says.